Search...Search plugins and themes...

 Join the Discord server

-Super Simple Time Tracker has a public API that can be used with Dataview, specifically DataviewJS, which can be accessed using the following code:
+Super Simple Time Tracker has a public API that can be used with plugins like Dataview.
+The API can be accessed using the following JavaScript code based on Obsidian's app object:

 The following is a short example that uses DataviewJS to load all trackers in the vault and print the total duration of each tracker.
 You can also find this example in action in the test vault.